 The first guideline to Tenet 8 of the ICMA Code of Ethics commits members to routinely assess their professional skills and abilities.
-To help members fulfill this responsibility, ICMA partnered with the Andrew Young School of Policy Studies at Georgia State University to develop the Applied Knowledge Assessment and the Performance-Based Assessment.
-ICMA partnered with CCi Surveys International to develop the Professional Development Planning Assessment.
-All three instruments were developed for the local government management profession and are based on ICMA’s Practices for Effective Local Government Management.
-They are designed to identify professional strengths and pinpoint opportunities for professional development.
+To help members fulfill this responsibility, ICMA partnered with the Andrew Young School of Policy Studies at Georgia State University to develop the Applied Knowledge Assessment.
+This instrument was developed for the local government management profession and is based on the ICMA Practices for Effective Local Government Leadership.
+It is designed to identify professional strengths and pinpoint opportunities for professional development.

-What Can You Tell Me about the Assessments?
+What Can You Tell Me about the Assessment?

-How Do These Assessments Relate to the Voluntary Credentialing Program?
+How Does This Assessment Relate to the Voluntary Credentialing Program?

 The first step in the voluntary credentialing process is to complete the Applied Knowledge Assessment.
 Note that you will be asked to create a profile and establish an Assessment login and password, which are different from your ICMA login and password.

-To maintain the ICMA credential, members must complete the Performance-Based Assessment, Professional Development Planning Assessment, or an alternative multi-rater assessment at least once every five years (the first one is due five years after entering the Voluntary Credentialing Program).
-If you cannot complete a multi-rater assessment for political reasons, e-mail email@example.com.
-The Credentialing Advisory Board will work with you to devise another method of external feedback.
+To maintain the ICMA credential, members must complete a different assessment (a multi-rater assessment) at least once every five years.
+The first one is due five years after entering the Voluntary Credentialing Program.

 How Much Do They Cost?

-For members and ELDP applicants, the Applied Knowledge Assessment costs $75.
+For members and ELDP applicants, the ICMA Applied Knowledge Assessment costs $75.
 For non-members, it costs $125.

-The Applied Knowledge and Performance-Based Assessments were developed by ICMA and the Andrew Young School of Policy Studies at Georgia State University, with extensive involvement of members.
+The Applied Knowledge Assessment was developed by ICMA and the Andrew Young School of Policy Studies at Georgia State University, with extensive involvement of members.
 During the year-long development period, ICMA members in several parts of the country participated in a series of focus groups to help craft questions for the Applied Knowledge Assessment.
 In addition, 250 members participated in the validation of that assessment by mail or in person at the Orlando annual conference.

 How Many People Have Taken these Assessments?

-Since the assessments became available in the summer of 1999, almost 5,000 members and others have purchased one or both of them.
+Since the Applied Knowledge Assessment became available in the summer of 1999, over 5100 members and others have purchased it.

 How Can State Associations Use AKA Results?